 - 1. Overview - a.
 Processing of blood for plasma and serum, as well as urine, should be performed within two hours of sample collection.
 PBMCs should be processed within 24 hours of sample collection.
 All steps should be performed as quickly as possible and on wet ice or otherwise at 4°C, as appropriate, to minimize artifacts in metabolomics data. - b.
 The standard large serum, plasma, urine, DNA, and PBMC aliquots should be stored in screw-cap cryovials appropriate for ultra-cold storage (e.g., Nalgene NUNC 1.8 ml Cryovials, Fisher Scientific Catalog #: 12-565-170N). - c.
-Aliquots for the Metabolomics Core need to be stored in Sarstedt Biosphere® SC Micro 0.5ml Tubes, Sarstedt Catalog # 72.730.217. - 2.
+Aliquots for untargeted metabolomics need to be stored in Sarstedt Biosphere® SC Micro 0.5ml Tubes, Sarstedt Catalog # 72.730.217. - 2.
 Serum sample collection and processing - a.
 Blood for serum should be collected in one 10 ml red top Vacutainer® Serum Separator Tubes (SST) with clot activator - a.
 After obtaining the SST sample, allow sample to clot 30 minutes in a vertical position

 - b.
 Centrifuge vacutainer tube at 2500 RPM (1-1.3 x 10 g) for 10 minutes either at ambient temperature or at 4°C. - c.
 Carefully remove rubber stopper from vacutainer tube and remove caps from cryovial tubes - d.
 Aliquot 0.5 ml of serum into 6 cryovial storage tubes (3 ml total), and store samples in a -80°C or liquid nitrogen freezer with appropriate labels (UDN ID, sample type, and collection date).
 Pediatric samples generate fewer tubes. - 3.
 Plasma sample collection and processing - a.
 Blood for plasma should be collected in one 10 ml purple top EDTA Vacutainer® tube - b.
 Centrifuge vacutainer tube at 2500 RPM (1-1.3 x 10 g) for 10 minutes at 4°C - c.
 Aliquot 0.5 ml of plasma into 6 cryovial storage tubes (3 ml total), and store samples in a 80°C or liquid nitrogen freezer with appropriate labels (UDN ID, sample type, and collection date).
-Pediatric samples generate fewer tubes. - d.
-Aliquot plasma to storage tubes for metabolomic studies (Sarstedt Biosphere® SC Micro Tube 0.5ml, Sarstedt Catalog # 72.730.217). - i.
-For metabolomics and lipidomics analyses: 3 aliquots of plasma (0.05 ml each). - ii.
-For optional targeted oxylipid analysis (performed in coordination with the Metabolomics Core): 1 aliquot of plasma (1 ml).
-Please note that hemolyzed samples CANNOT be used for oxylipid analysis. - e.
+Pediatric samples generate fewer tubes.
+Note: if metabolomic aliquots are needed (section d below) you may need to preserve fewer aliquots in this step. - d.
+Aliquot plasma to storage tubes for untargeted metabolomic studies (Sarstedt Biosphere® SC Micro Tube 0.5ml, Sarstedt Catalog # 72.730.217). - i.
+For untargeted metabolomics analyses: 3 aliquots of plasma (0.1 ml each).
+Otherwise, see the Metabolomics section for details regarding other analyses. - For optional targeted analyses (available at the Metabolomics Core): 1 aliquot of plasma (1 ml).
+Please see the Metabolomics section for details regarding other analyses. - e.
 Flash freeze all samples in liquid nitrogen or quick freeze in dry ice/ethanol prior to storage in a -80°C freezer, or in liquid nitrogen, with appropriate labels (UDN ID, sample type, and collection date). - 4.
 DNA extraction at CLIA laboratory - a.
 Multiple acceptable DNA extraction protocols for the EDTA Vacutainer tube blood samples can be used (Examples of suitable Extraction kits: Qiagen Gentra Puregene Blood Kit Catalog # 158445, or Qiagen DNeasy Blood and Tissue Kit Catalog# 69504).
 DNA should be stored in TE (Tris-EDTA) buffer). - b.
 DNA stored at the CS or UDN Central Biorepository (UDNCB) should be labeled with UDN ID, date of birth, sample type, and collection date. - c.
-DNA aliquots sent to the SCs must be labeled with participant name, date of birth, and "UDN" (do NOT include UDN ID). - d.
+DNA aliquots sent to the SC must be labeled with participant name, date of birth, and "UDN" (do NOT include UDN ID). - d.
 DNA quantification should be performed with PicoGreen (not NanoDrop), and DNA concentration should be between 100 to 200 ng/ul (with a minimum of 50 ng/ul).